EndPointCorp/end-point-blog/2010/04/28/viewing-postgres-function-progress-from.html.md

 Getting visibility into what your PostgreSQL function is doing can be a difficult task.
-While you can sprinkle notices inside your code, for example with the [RAISE feature](http://www.postgresql.org/docs/current/static/plpgsql-errors-and-messages.html) of plpgsql, that only shows the notices to the session that is currently running the function.
-Let's look at a solution to peek inside a long-running function from any session.
+While you can sprinkle notices inside your code, for example with the [RAISE feature](https://www.postgresql.org/docs/current/static/plpgsql-errors-and-messages.html) of plpgsql, that only shows the notices to the session that is currently running the function.
+Let’s look at a solution to peek inside a long-running function from any session.

-While there are a few ways to do this, one of the most elegant is to use [Postgres sequences](http://www.postgresql.org/docs/current/static/functions-sequence.html), which have the unique property of living "outside" the normal [MVCC](http://wiki.postgresql.org/wiki/MVCC) visibility rules.
-We'll abuse this feature to allow the function to update its status as it goes along.
+While there are a few ways to do this, one of the most elegant is to use [Postgres sequences](https://www.postgresql.org/docs/current/static/functions-sequence.html), which have the unique property of living “outside” the normal [MVCC](https://wiki.postgresql.org/wiki/MVCC) visibility rules.
+We’ll abuse this feature to allow the function to update its status as it goes along.

-First, let's create a simple example function that simulates doing a lot of work, and taking a long time to do so.
-The function doesn't really do anything, of course, so we'll throw some random sleeps in to emulate the effects of running on a busy production machine.
-Here's what the first version looks like:
+First, let’s create a simple example function that simulates doing a lot of work, and taking a long time to do so.
+The function doesn’t really do anything, of course, so we’ll throw some random sleeps in to emulate the effects of running on a busy production machine.
+Here’s what the first version looks like:

 ```sql
 DROP FUNCTION IF EXISTS slowfunc();